couchbaselabs/couchbase-nginx-module/README.markdown

 # Usage

 This section describes step by step guide how to build nginx with couchbase module.
-This version (0.2.0) is only tested with nginx-1.3.7, other versions might also work, more broad coverage is subject of upcoming releases.
+This version (0.3.0) is only tested with nginx v1.3.7, v1.2.6 and v1.4.0, other versions might also work, more broad coverage is subject of upcoming releases.
 Also it requires modified libcouchbase library from `nginx` branch of my fork [avsej/libcouchbase][1].

 Create build directory and download all dependencies there: